It's Never Too Late to Start Over: 3 Inspiring Graduate Transfer Stories | 2aDays

 It’s Never Too Late to Start Over: 3 Inspiring Graduate Transfer Stories It’s Never Too Late to Start Over: 3 Inspiring Graduate Transfer Stories

-Entering the transfer portal as a recent graduate can set athletes up for success even in the latter half of their careers.
+Entering the as a recent graduate can set athletes up for success even in the latter half of their careers.
 In recent memory, Joe Burrow transferring from Ohio State to LSU changed the outcome of his career, launching him to a national title and becoming the first overall pick in the NFL Draft.
-Any success obtainable through transferring as a graduate should be celebrated, as continuing your education and athletic career is an admirable choice to make as a college athlete
+Any success obtainable through transferring as a graduate should be celebrated, as continuing your education and athletic career is an admirable choice to make as a

 Related: 3 Things For Graduate Transfers To Consider During the Transfer Process